Beau Judge Extends CORR Pro SXS Points Lead With Round 8 Win at Firebird

-Podium finishers from CORR 2025-26 Round 2 at Firebird Motorsports Park were as follows:
+Podium finishers from CORR 2025-26 Round 8 at Firebird Motorsports Park were as follows:

 For full results, click here.

-The 2025-26 CORR season continues with a return to Firebird on December 12-14.
-Live streaming will once again be available on RACER+ and CORR social media channels, followed by the RACER Network highlight shows.
+The 2025-26 CORR season will conclude on April 17-19, once again at Firebird Motorsports Park.
+Live streaming will once again be available on RACER+ and CORR social media channels.
+CORR will return to the RACER Network airwaves on Monday, March 30 with highlights from Round 6 at Glen Helen Raceway.

 All CORR races will feature television coverage on the RACER Network, as well as free live streaming on multiple platforms.
 Click here for the full CORR schedule.